Alcohol Delivery in Washington DC: What Delivery Drivers Need To Know

 One of the most important differences between Washington, D.C. and other jurisdictions is the mandatory alcohol server training requirement.

-• All employees who sell, serve, or deliver alcohol in D.C. must complete an ABRA/ABCA-approved training program.
+• All employees who sell, serve, or deliver alcohol in D.C. must complete an ABRA/ABCA-approved certification program.
 This includes bartenders, servers, managers, security staff who check IDs, and delivery drivers.

-• The District of Columbia Alcohol Server Training (State Approved) is a training that delivery drivers in Washington DC should get.
+• The District of Columbia Alcohol Server Training (State Approved) is a certification that on-premise staff in Washington DC should get.

 • Responsible beverage service (RBS) fundamentals.